 To configure Adyen with Chargebee, you would require an Adyen Account.
 Follow these steps to connect your Adyen Account with Chargebee:

-Step 1: Go to Settings > Site Settings > Payment Gateways and click on Add a Gateway.
+Step 1: Go to Settings > Configure Chargebee > Payment Gateways and click Add a Gateway.
 You will now see a list of Payment Gateways.

 The next section will walk you through the settings you need to configure in your Adyen account.

 To complete the configuration, you have to configure the Notification settings in Adyen.

 Navigate to Server Communication > Standard Notification > Add in your Adyen account and enter the following information:

 How long does it take for funds to reach my bank account?

 A transaction goes through different statuses before reaching your account.
 Payment method type also plays a major role when it comes to settlement time.
 You can refer Adyen's Merchant Manual for more info.

 When can I perform a refund for a transaction?

 It is not possible to initiate a refund for an In-Progress transaction.
 You need to wait for the transaction to transition to Success state to initiate a refund.